Skip to content

 An unfortunate development in blockchain protocols are validators who auction their blockspace.
 They do so in order to earn even more money than the underlying protocols already pay them.
 It’s not impossible that relayers may integrate with validators who auction their blockspace using proposer-builder networks in order to have their bundles always be first in the block.
 Of-course these relayers would have to pay high priority fees for such shenanigans.
 But we fully expect relayer competition to eventually reach these levels.

 Once a relayer successfully delivers a batch of requests, they can immediately start claiming the associated fees for these requests.
 They’ll do so by submitting state proofs of the messages delivered on the destination chain to hyperbridge.
-Once hyperbridge verifies these proofs, it will make the fees available to the relayer by issuing a request to it’s contracts on the source chain.
+Once hyperbridge verifies these proofs, it will make the fees available to the relayer by issuing a request to its contracts on the source chain.
 The relayer will be responsible for delivering this request as it will have no fee attached and will hence be ignored by other relayers.